-By establishing a journal titled “View,” we’re interested in unraveling this entanglement, investigating the discipline of viewing’s single threads and motives, but always keeping in mind its complexity.
-We want to become a space of thought where we examine both how seeing is understood in contemporary theory and research within the humanities, as well as how it is put into use in different types of practices – both vernacular and artistic, in different cultural contexts.
+View: Theories and Practices of Visual Culture is a peer review interdisciplinary academic journal devoted to the theories and practices of visual culture.
+The Journal is a space for thought, one where we examine how seeing is understood both in contemporary theory and research within the humanities, as well as how it is put into use in different types of practices – both vernacular and artistic, in different media, cultural and social contexts.
 Finally, in our work on images, we remember that their sense is often completed by words.
 We remain conscious that words and images constantly reflect each other, that literature and the written word serve not only as a space of theorizing seeing, but are also its expression and record.
-Lastly, we do not forget that the category of the gaze is central also in literature.
+Lastly, we do not forget that the category of the gaze is also central in literature.

+View is published three times a year.
 We accept submissions in Polish and English.
-The main academic section Close-up and the section Viewpoint are published in the two languages.
+The main academic section Close-up and the section Viewpoint are published in both languages.

 The Journal is included in the ERIH+ index and its content is also available in the CEEOL and EBSCO repository.
 In 2018-2020, it came under the aegis of the “Support for Scientific Journals” program run by the Polish Ministry of Science and Higher Education.

 The Name of the Journal